xiix0/scam/README.md

-Beware of a dark-haired man with a loud tie.
+Beware of a tall blond man with one black shoe.